DandarGaming/String_Methods/README.md

-Run the main StringMethodMenu file to use this code.
+Run the main TeamStringProgram.java file to use this code.